Wednesday Warrior - Cynthia

 So when I heard the diagnosis, high grade DCIS, needless to say, I was in shock.
 It involved a large percentage of my breast which required a mastectomy.
 Research led me to do a double, given the fact many women go thru the second mastectomy down the road.

 I pulled up my boot straps and said, "OK, I can do this, I am going to be fine."
 There is much I didn't know.
 It's a long process.
 I wish I had known about the Brobe and the helpful products available!
 Unfortunately, I suffered needlessly with the lack of proper clothing and assisting aids, like Brobe!

-Surgery day arrives, they prepare me, give me the dye injection for sentinel node locator and it does not filter out of my body, but settles into my skin; therefore, necrosed a large area.
-Yes, it created a wound that wouldn't heal due to they had to remove as much tissue as they possibly could, there was no tissue left to attach to to heal.
+Yes, it created a wound that wouldn't heal due to they had to remove as much tissue as they possibly could, there was no tissue left to attach to heal.
 It was unsightly, black and open.
-I had two drains that were more than a literal pain to deal with showering, could've used that shower belt!
+I had two drains that were more than a literal pain to deal with showering -- really could've used that shower belt!